AdobeDocs/campaign-standard.en/help/start/using/privacy-management.md

 To learn how you can create **Access** and **Delete** requests and how Adobe Campaign processes them, refer to the [implementation steps](../../start/using/privacy-requests.md#about-privacy-requests).

 Tutorials on Privacy management in Campaign Standard are also available [here](https://experienceleague.adobe.com/docs/campaign-standard-learn/tutorials/privacy/privacy-overview.html?lang=en#privacy).

+>[!NOTE]
+>
+>For more on personal data and on the different entities that manage data (Data Controller, Data Processor and Data Subject), see [Personal data and Personas](../../start/using/privacy.md#personal-data).

 ## Consent, Retention and Roles {#consent-retention-roles}